Early June Heat Feeling Eerily Similar To Hot & Fiery June 2012

 It’s hard to say if we will see that type of heat later this month but we are already off to a very hot start.

-Since May we’ve had nine days in Denver with temperatures in the 90s compared with just five days at this point during June 2012.
+Since May we’ve had 10 days in Denver with temperatures in the 90s compared with just five days at this point during June 2012.

 Denver experienced 73 days with temperatures of 90°F or higher during the entire year of 2012.